guitar gift guide Line 6 HX Stomp Review

 Does it blow air?
 Well, no, but there are solutions to on-stage monitoring with the HX Stomp (or any other modeler).
 My bass player Mike uses a couple of Headrush 12” cabs for his on-stage monitoring.
 A great value at around $300 each.
 I opted with a more boutique guitar specific cabinet, the Friedman ASM-12.

-Line 6 HX Stomp Live Video
+Line 6 HX Stomp Performance Video

 Here is a short live video of an improvised solo from the gig taken on a friend’s cell phone.
 There are so many videos out there of the HX Stomp in a controlled, studio environment.
 Seeing an actual LIVE video in a club gives a much better representation of how this rig sounds in a real-world situation.